Smith Act trials of Communist Party leaders: Public reaction

 The vast majority of the public, and most news media, endorsed the verdict.
 Typical was a letter to the New York Times: "The Communist Party may prove to be a hydra-headed monster unless we can discover how to kill the body as well as how to cut off its heads."
 The day of the convictions, New York Gov. Thomas E. Dewey and Senator John Foster Dulles praised the verdicts.

 Some vocal supporters of the defendants spoke out in their defense.
 A New York resident wrote: "I am not afraid of communism ...
 I am only afraid of the trend in our country today away from the principles of democracy."
 Another wrote: "the trial was a political trial ...
 Does not the Soviet Union inspire fear in the world at large precisely because masses of human beings have no confidence in the justice of its criminal procedures against dissidents? ...
 I trust that the Supreme Court will be able to correct a grave error in the operation of our political machinery by finding the ...
 Smith bill unconstitutional."
 William Z. Foster wrote: "every democratic movement in the United States is menaced by this reactionary verdict ...
 The Communist Party will not be dismayed by this scandalous verdict, which belies our whole national democratic traditions.
 It will carry the fight to the higher courts, to the broad masses of the people."
-Vito Marcantonio of the American Labor Party wrote that the verdict was "a sharp and instant challenge to the freedom of every American."
+Congressman Vito Marcantonio of the American Labor Party wrote that the verdict was "a sharp and instant challenge to the freedom of every American."
 The ACLU issued a statement reiterating its opposition to the Smith Act, because it felt the act criminalized political advocacy.

 Abroad, the trial received little mention in mainstream press, but Communist newspapers were unanimous in their condemnation.
 The Moscow press wrote that Medina showed "extraordinary prejudice"; the London communist newspaper wrote that the defendants had been convicted only of "being communists"; and in France, a paper decried the convictions as "a step on the road that leads to war."

 On October 21, President Truman appointed prosecutor John McGohey to serve as a US District Court judge.
 Judge Medina was hailed as a national hero and received 50,000 letters congratulating him on the trial outcome.
 On October 24, Time magazine featured Medina on its cover, and soon thereafter he was asked to consider running for governor of New York.
 On June 11, 1951, Truman nominated Medina to the US Court of Appeals for the Second Circuit, where he served until 1980.